leecmoses/quote-generator/README.md

 # Quote Generator

-Generate a new quote with a click of a button and option to share the quote to Twitter.
+Generate a new quote with a click of a button and option to share the quote on Twitter.

 # Motivation for this project